TalaoDAO/sandbox/documentation/light_trusted_list_mechanism.md

 - `ecosystem` : REQUIRED.
 Unique identifier for the issuing ecosystem or trust domain
 - `lastUpdated` : REQUIRED.
 ISO timestamp for the last update
 - `entities` : REQUIRED.
 Array of a json object defining an issuer, a verifier or a wallet-provider.
   - `id` : REQUIRED.
 URI identifying the organization (URL or DID).
 It could be the `iss` of an sd-jwt, the subject of an x509 certificate or the `issuer` of a W3C VC.
 In case of a verifier this is the `client_id` of the OIDC4VP authorization request.
+In case of an issuer it is the issuer identifier (and `sub` of the signed metadata JWT).
   - `name` : Human-readable name of the entity
   - `description`: Description of the service offered,
   - `endpoint`: For an issuer it is the credential issuer URL.
 For a verifier this is where the wallet (holder) is redirected to start the presentation flow.